corretto/heapothesys/HyperAlloc/README.md

 ```
 2.788: I:825 (   3.506  17.170  43.254 ) T:1657 (   3.981  36.176 124.256 139.461 140.509 140.509 )
 ```
 During this second interval, an additional 825 data samples were collected.
 In the cumulative total columns, 825 is added to 832 to obtain a cumulative total of 1657 data samples.
 For this second interval of time, the P50 response time was 3.506 ms, the P90 was 17.170 ms, and the P100 was 43.254 ms.  The cumulative totals columns show the percentile measurements for the two-second span accumulated from the first two intervals.
 Note that the P100 and P99.99 percentiles are the same as for the first cumulative interval since the total number of accumulations is still less than 10,000 and the maximum response times from the first interval are longer than the maximum response times measured during the second interval.
 Note that the P99.9 value for the two-second span is smaller than for the initial one-second span since the total number of samples is now greater than 1,000 and the second longest measurement from the initial time interval was remembered or approximated to have had value 139.461.
 The cumulative percentiles for P50, P90, and P99 are all smaller than the values reported in the previous line of cumulative output.
-This is because all of the response time percentiles measured in the second time interval are lower than the values measured in the first time interval.
+This is because all of the response-time percentiles measured in the second time interval are lower than the values measured in the first time interval.

 The last line of the readable.log file represents the last one-second interval measured during this execution run.
 Note that a total of 48,679 data samples were gathered during 60.777 seconds of execution.
 ```